stefaniuk/release-template/README.md

 Whether you're a developer, tester, or tech lead, this repository shows how you can go from _commit → version → release → deploy_ without ever losing confidence in what's running in production.

 > [!IMPORTANT]
 > This repository is not intended to be used standalone.
-It should be built on top of and complement to the [NHS Repository Template](https://github.com/nhs-england-tools/repository-template), which defines the required baseline structure and configuration for all new repositories within the organisation.
+It should be built on top of and complement the [NHS Repository Template](https://github.com/nhs-england-tools/repository-template), which defines the required baseline structure and configuration for all new repositories within the organisation.

 - [🚀 Release Template](#-release-template)
   - [Overview](#overview)